enrialonso/aws-lambda-playwright-python/README.md

 make install
 ```

-All the code osf the app is inside of `app` folder feel free to try your code.
+All the app code is inside of `app` folder, feel free to try your code and test.

 >**Note:** always the handler is the main function on `app/main.py`